Trust Work &

 A trust can be employed to ensure that assets move through and between different generations of a family, protecting against children’s divorces (or financial difficulties, for example bankruptcy), from unnecessary taxes or from unexpected changes in family circumstances.

-A trust can be used to help with protection against assets being unnecessarily taken to pay for care fees.
+A trust can also be used to help with protection against assets being unnecessarily taken to pay for care fees.

 Trusts can help realise and pay-out assets on death, without the possible delays otherwise created by the probate process.